Build Docker image

 Target build stage

-If your Dockerfile contains multiple build stages of an image, you can specify which stage should be built in the 'Options' tab:
+If your Dockerfile contains multiple build stages, you can specify which stage should be built using the --target option.
+This will skip all commands after the target stage.
+You can configure this in the Options section:

 Cache

-All Docker layers are automatically cached after the build.
-This means that subsequent builds only create layers that have changed since the last build, which drastically reduces the build time.
-After every build, Buddy runs docker prune
+All Docker layers are automatically cached during the build process.
+This caching mechanism ensures that future builds only create layers that have been modified since the last build, which drastically reduces the build time.